What does a call to missions look like?

 - The receiving SIM entity overseas where the missionary family will serve.

 All four parties are asked to confirm their stake in this missionary family being called to serve in a particular area of the world.
 Each party has a responsibility in this agreement and are accountable for their part of the agreement.
-All agree that they see the Lord moving in this direction.
+All would say they see the Lord moving in this direction.

 Discerning your call to missions - going with SIM – the role of the sending church.